-By Amy Schuman The Family Business Consulting Group
+By: Amy Schuman The Family Business Consulting Group

-Successful ownership transitions require strong, knowledgeable shareholders.
-A cohesive, well-informed shareholder group is a tremendous competitive advantage for a family business.
-How can you best communicate, educate and involve next generation shareholders in their family business?
-How can you create enthusiasm among family members-all very busy with their own lives-for a business that may not be very attractive to them, for a whole host of reasons?
+A cohesive, well-informed shareholder group is a tremendous competitive advantage for family businesses.
+How can you do a better job communicating with, educating and involving next-generation shareholders in their family business?
+How can you create enthusiasm among family members-all very busy with their own lives-for a business that may not be very attractive to them for a whole host of reasons?

-On the flip side, when shareholders clamor for involvement and education, what's the best way to take advantage of their interest?
+On the flip side, when shareholders clamor for involvement and education, what's the most appropriate way to respond to their interest?
 How can you best structure their exposure, and who will take the time and effort to make the experience a positive one?

 Around the world, families have wrestled with these questions and come up with wonderful, innovative answers.
-Here are some of the best ideas we've encountered recently, for your consideration and adaptation.
+Here are some of the best ideas we've encountered recently for your consideration and adaptation.